 The package contains tools for structural geology, including tools to create pole plots, to derive discontinuity sets and joint planes, and to calculate joint spacings.
 Applications are stability analyses and the derivation of block sizes.

 The package contains tools for the automatic delineation of building footprints (LOD0) and building models (LOD1 and LOD2) from point cloud data.
 Applications are map layers and 3D city models, which can be enriched with further information.

-The package contains tools for forest masking, crown coverage computation, single tree derivation, tree shape metrics and volume calculations (biomass, stem volume).
+The package contains tools for forest masking, crown coverage computation, single tree derivation, tree shape metrics, creation of 3D vector models of trees and volume calculations (biomass, stem volume).
 Applications include silvicultural analyses and management and the creation of map layers for tree cadastres.

 The package contains tools to derive terrain breaklines and to calculate surface roughness and local morphometry features like slope, aspect, curvature and shadings from point clouds.
 Applications are digital terrain analysis and mapping products.